 Samsung’s been rolling out a slew of brand new Galaxy Android 6.0.1 Marshmallow builds in regions across the globe and these updates should alleviate at least some of these problems.

-Samsung recently started rolling out a a huge updates for the Samsung Galaxy S7 and Galaxy S7 Edge, T-Mobile’s pushed out some important bug fix updates for the Galaxy S7 and Galaxy S7 Edge, and Verizon recently joined the party with some updates of its own.
+Samsung’s rolled out out huge updates for the Samsung Galaxy S7 and Galaxy S7 Edge.
+T-Mobile’s pushed out some important bug fix updates for the Galaxy S7 and Galaxy S7 Edge.
+And Verizon recently joined the party with some updates of its own.
 Just to name a few.

-Samsung and its carrier partners will continue to improve on its version of Marshmallow, even as the company transitions to Android 7.0 Nougat.
+Samsung and its carrier partners will continue to improve on its version of Marshmallow, even as the company transitions to Google’s Android 7.0 Nougat operating system.

 Keep an eye out for new updates as we push deeper into the year.
-We expect these updates to slow once Samsung pushes out its first Android 7.0 Nougat updates.
+We should see a steady stream of bug fix updates and security patches.

 How to Prepare & Where to Find Feedback